unpc2026/diaryasprogrammer/README.md

 ---

-After selecting the collaboration mode:
+After selecting a mode:

+Briefly state:

+"Collaboration Mode: [mode]"

-Briefly state the selected mode and explain why it best fits my request.
+and explain why it fits the current mission.

 Then continue with the remainder of the AIOS workflow.